Board wargame: Current

 The Complete Wargames Handbook shows sales of wargames (historical only) peaking in 1980 at 2.2 million, and tapering off to 400,000 in 1991.
 It also estimates a peak of about a few hundred thousand (again, historical) board wargamers in the U.S. in 1980, with about as many more in the rest of the world; the estimate for 1991 is about 100,000 total.

 Another estimate puts the current number of board wargamers in the 15,000 range (this is limited to people purchasing games, which leaves some room for groups with one person who buys the games, or people who stick to older titles—who do exist, but are cold comfort for publishers).
 During 2006, several publishers reported that sales were up, but this could remain a short-term bump in sales.

 Styles

 The subject matter of wargames is broad, and many approaches have been taken towards the goals of simulating wars on a grand or personal scale.
 Some of the more popular movements constitute established subgenres of their own that most wargamers will recognize.

 Hex-and-counter

-The oldest of the subgenres, and the one that still retains "iconic" status for board wargaming as a whole.
-It got its start with the first board wargame, Tactics (which, ironically, used a square grid; hexes were a slightly later innovation), and is still used in many wargames today.
+It began with the first board wargame, Tactics (which, ironically, used a square grid; hexes were a slightly later innovation), and is still used in many wargames today.

 In its most typical form, a hex-and-counter wargame has a map with a hexagonal grid imposed over it, units are represented with cardboard counters that commonly have a unit type and designation as well as numerical combat and movement factors.
 Players take turns moving and conducting attacks.
 Combat is typically resolved with an odds-based combat results table (CRT) using a six-sided die.